magical-mishka/tcw-chrome-extension/README.md

 * v0.9.6 - Remove icon border for sites that set border styling to images.
 * v0.9.7 - Sidebar for viewing all saved code without visiting website.
 Logged in users session ID saved by browser.
 * v0.9.8 - Error handling for Code Sidebar for pages that aren't refreshed after installation.
+* v0.9.9 - Shifted function to save user ID to background.js from pop.js so that login is no longer dependent on popup activation.

 ## CONTRIBUTE